A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

 \subsection{Overview}

-Given a connected graph $G$, we build a new family of bijections between the set $\mathcal{T}(G)$ of spanning trees of $G$ and the set $\mathcal{G}(G)$ of equivalence classes of orientations of $G$ up to cycle and cocycle reversals.
+Given a connected graph $G$, we build a new family of bijections between the set $\mathcal{T}(G)$ of spanning trees of $G$ and the set $\mathcal{R}(G)$ of equivalence classes of orientations of $G$ up to cycle and cocycle reversals.
 The new family of bijections includes the \emph{BBY bijection} (also known as the geometric bijection) constructed by Backman, Baker, and Yuen \cite{BBY}, and the \emph{Bernardi bijection}\footnote{The Bernardi bijection in \cite{Bernardi} is a subgraph-orientation correspondence.
 In this paper, by the Bernardi bijection we always mean its restriction to spanning trees.} in \cite{Bernardi}.

 These bijections are closely related to the \emph{Jacobian group} (also known as the \emph{Picard group} or \emph{sandpile group}) $\text{Jac}(G)$ of $G$.
 The group $\text{Jac}(G)$ and the set $\mathcal{T}(G)$ of spanning trees are equinumerous.
-Recently, many efforts have been devoted to making $\mathcal{T}(G)$ a \emph{torsor} for $\text{Jac}(G)$, i.e., defining a simply transitive action of $\text{Jac}(G)$ on $\mathcal{T}(G)$.
+Recently, many efforts\footnote{In this overview, we focus on the work where the torsors are defined via bijections.
+We will discuss the \emph{rotor-routing torsor} defined and studied in \cite{Hol08,CCG} later in Section~\ref{open}.} have been devoted to making $\mathcal{T}(G)$ a \emph{torsor} for $\text{Jac}(G)$, i.e., defining a simply transitive action of $\text{Jac}(G)$ on $\mathcal{T}(G)$.
 In \cite{BW}, Baker and Wang interpreted the Bernardi bijection as a bijection between $\mathcal{T}(G)$ and \emph{break divisors}.
 Since the set of break divisors is a canonical torsor for $\text{Jac}(G)$, the Bernardi bijection induces the \emph{Bernardi torsor}.
 In \cite{Yuen}, Yuen defined the geometric bijection between $\mathcal{T}(G)$ and break divisors of $G$.
-Later, this work was generalized in \cite{BBY} where Backman, Baker, and Yuen defined the BBY bijection between $\mathcal{T}(G)$ and the cycle-cocycle reversal classes $\mathcal{G}(G)$.
-The set $\mathcal{G}(G)$ was introduced by Gioan \cite{G1} and is known to be a canonical torsor for $\text{Jac}(G)$ \cite{B, BBY}.
-Hence any bijection between $\mathcal{T}(G)$ and $\mathcal{G}(G)$ makes $\mathcal{T}(G)$ a torsor.
-From the point of view in \cite{BBY}, replacing break divisors with $\mathcal{G}(G)$ provides a more general setting.
-In particular, we may also view the Bernardi bijection as a bijection between $\mathcal{T}(G)$ and $\mathcal{G}(G)$ and define the Bernardi torsor.
+Later, this work was generalized in \cite{BBY} where Backman, Baker, and Yuen defined the BBY bijection between $\mathcal{T}(G)$ and the cycle-cocycle reversal classes $\mathcal{R}(G)$.
+The set $\mathcal{R}(G)$ was introduced by Gioan \cite{G1} and is known to be a canonical torsor for $\text{Jac}(G)$ \cite{B, BBY}.
+Hence any bijection between $\mathcal{T}(G)$ and $\mathcal{R}(G)$ makes $\mathcal{T}(G)$ a torsor.
+From the point of view in \cite{BBY}, replacing break divisors with $\mathcal{R}(G)$ provides a more general setting.
+In particular, we may also view the Bernardi bijection as a bijection between $\mathcal{T}(G)$ and $\mathcal{R}(G)$ and define the Bernardi torsor.